|Sales & Marketing|

 |Key Points – Costs & Contract Terms|

 The standard Certified Payment Processing contract appears to be a modified version of the standard First American Payment Systems contract, which is a three-year agreement with automatic renewal, an early termination fee of $495-$595, an annual fee of $95, and various other fees that may include a monthly minimum of $25, a PCI Compliance fee of $124.75, and variable other fees.
+In addition, some merchants state that they were signed up for long-term equipment leases through Lease Finance Group with exorbitant cancellation fees attached.
 Overall, the consensus among complainants is that the rates offered adhere to a tiered pricing model, and these rates are often misrepresented at the point of signing.
 The service length and early termination fee also appear to be a source of confusion among merchants.
-Overall, the company’s contract terms are less competitive than industry averages, and most complaints about Certified Payment Processing’s contract express a sentiment among merchants that they are overpaying for services.
+The company’s contract terms are less competitive than industry averages according to nearly every source, and most complaints about Certified Payment Processing’s contract express a sentiment among merchants that they are overpaying for services.

 |Key Points – Complaints & Service|

 |Most common complaint:||Hidden fees|